Temka24/Temka24/README.md

 ---

 🚀 Fullstack Developer | SaaS Founder
-🎯 On a mission to build tools that save people time and money
+🎯 On a mission to build software that save people time and money

 ---